chainHero/heroes-service/README.md

 ```
 // invoke
-// Every functions that read and write in the ledger will be here
+// All functions that read and write in the ledger will be here
 func (t *HeroesServiceChaincode) invoke(stub shim.ChaincodeStubInterface, args []string) pb.Response {

 	if len(args) < 2 {